julienrf/scala-lessons/course/slides/course.md

 res8: Double = 125.6636
 ```

-## First Abstraction Mechanisms
+## Summary: Elements of Programming

-- The programming language gives us the ability to:
+- The programming language gives us ways to:

+    - write literal expressions representing **simple elements** (`42`, `"Hello "`, etc.)

+    - **combine** these expressions (using operators)

     - **abstract** over expressions, by introducing a name to refer to an expression

-    - **abstract** over the variable parts of a computation, by making them function parameters
+    - abstract over the variable parts of a computation, by making them function parameters

 ## Exercises